almostengr/light-show-extender/README.md

 ### Tweeting Song Information

 This application calls the Falcon Pi Player API to get the meta data for the song that is current playing.
-Then uses that information to compose a tweet.
+Then it uses that information to compose a tweet.
 If the song that is playing does not have ID3 tag information entered, then will not display part or all of the song data.
 If you need to add the song meta data to the file, you can use a program like Audacity to do so.